THANK YOU FOR YOUR REQUEST

-For the new “Design Talks” we traveled to Dubai, to interview the work, ideas and design philosophy of one of the most talented interior designers in the Middle East – Nikki B. As usual in BRABBU’s Design Talks, the interview with Nikki B it’s accompanied with some of her best projects.
+For the new “Design Talks ” we traveled to Dubai, to interview the work, ideas and design philosophy of one of the most talented interior designers in the Middle East – Nikki B. As usual in BRABBU’s Design Talks with Nikki B, the interview with Nikki B it’s accompanied with some of her best projects.

 1. Being in love with our work is always the key to achieve better results.
 Are you in love with this job?
 What do you love most about being an interior designer?